memetic007/Extract2JSON/README.md

 The default behavior is to return a JSON list that can be converted into a list of topics which contains Posts.

 There is an addiitonal behavior that can be used by passing the -conf flag.
 When used, the output will be a JSON list that can be converted into a list of Conferences which contains Topics which contains Posts.
-Exeample: python makeobjects2json.py -conf
+Example: python makeobjects2json.py -conf

 See the Conf, Topic, and Post classes in the classes.py file for the data structures.